-The Australian Government has a major policy focus on school attendance for Aboriginal and Torres Strait Islander students.
-The evaluation found that attendance is a multi-faceted challenge, extending beyond truancy and absenteeism, and regularly involving issues of situational mobility and transience that are beyond a student’s control.
-Through the evaluation, family and student mobility was identified as a critical factor impacting on attendance, along with all elements of school and student performance.
+Attendance is a multi-faceted challenge, extending beyond truancy and absenteeism, and regularly involving issues of situational mobility and transience that are beyond a student’s control.
+Family and student mobility is a critical factor impacting on attendance, along with all elements of school and student performance.

-The evaluation found that schools and school systems are generally not well prepared to handle mobile student populations, with often insufficient data sharing between schools to help understand students’ movement between schools and associated learning needs.
-Significant efforts were often required to integrate students into classrooms, though these processes were not consistent across schools.
-In addition, school sectors (public, Catholic and independent) use differing student management systems and may not be able to easily share information, despite knowledge that students often move across school sectors.
+Schools and school systems are generally not well prepared to handle mobile student populations, with often insufficient data sharing between schools to help understand students’ movement between schools and associated learning needs.
+Significant efforts are often required to integrate students into classrooms, though these processes are not always consistent across schools.
+In addition, school sectors (public, Catholic and independent) generally use differing student management systems and may not be able to easily share information, despite knowledge that students often move across school sectors.